Rohan29-AN/Rohan29-AN/README.md

 <h1 align=center><img src="https://readme-typing-svg.herokuapp.com?font=jetbrains+mono&color=%teal&size=23&center=true&vCenter=true&lines=Rohan+AN"></h1>

-- 👨‍ Salama ee, Hello !💻 I'm a junior developer with 1.83 years (1 year and 10 months) of experience, passionate about mobile development (iOS or Android) and desktop application creation.
+- 👨‍ Salama ee, Hello !💻 I'm a junior developer with 2 years of experience, passionate about mobile development (iOS or Android) and desktop application creation.

 - 🌐 I'm also capable of working on web projects as a back-end developer.
 Although front-end developers are the artists who create the user interface, the back-end developer is the brain that ensures the proper functioning of the application (but don't tell them that! 🤫🤪)